bensig/benobi-one-src/content/initiatives.md

 Currently working with [United Council of Rising Nations](https://unicorn.org) and the [Bitcoin Foundation](https://bitcoinfoundation.org) on diplomacy and advocacy for Bitcoin and blockchain adoption, regulation, and tax incentives for innovative businesses to be able to set up operations in these developing nations.

-In 2021, we have visited and met with the governments of El Salavador, Honduras, Panama, Ecuador, and Guatemala.
+Since June 2021, we have met with the governments of El Salavador, Honduras, Panama, Ecuador, and Guatemala.

 ---------------------------
-## Panama - Congressman Silva
+## Panama - Congressman Silva - October 2021

 {{% portfolio image="/images/bitcoin_initiative/bitcoin_initiative - 9.jpeg" alt="Guatemala" %}}

 Meeting with [Congressman Gabriel Silva](https://www.gabrielsilvadiputado.com/) to discuss the legislation proposal him and his staff prepared alongside the local Bitcoin community titled ["CRYPTO LAW: MAKING PANAMA COMPATIBLE WITH THE DIGITAL ECONOMY, BLOCKCHAIN, CRYPTOASSETS, AND THE INTERNET”](https://97855788-39ff-4655-a39b-3acea3b2f10b.filesusr.com/ugd/3b5653_bd5292fe23de49b08a78728ba65b4761.pdf).
 {{% /portfolio %}}

-## Guatemala - Guatemala City, Antigua
+## Guatemala - Guatemala City, Antigua - October 2021

 {{% portfolio image="/images/bitcoin_initiative/bitcoin_initiative - 6.jpeg" alt="Guatemala" %}}